 The St. Elmo Hotel is one of the few hotels in the region that has enjoyed almost continuous operation, and today operates as a small finely maintained 10 room hotel.

 The hotel is furnished with fine antiques, many of which are thought to be original furnishings.

-The St. Elmo Hotel was built by Mrs. Kittie Heit who owned and operated the already existing Bon Ton Restaurant.
-The Bon Ton apparently dates from the 1880’s, as evidence by an article appearing in an 1886 edition of the Solid Muldoon, which praised:
+The St. Elmo Hotel was built by Mrs. Kittie Heit, who owned and operated the already existing Bon Ton Restaurant.
+Kittie became the owner of the Bon Ton around 1890.
+The Bon Ton dates from the 1880s.

 “The Bon Ton Restaurant combines excellent fare and courteous treatment to a degree that renders living kind of homelike.
 It is by far the best establishment of the kind in Ouray.”

 Construction started on the St. Elmo, which was built next door to the restaurant, in the spring of 1897 and was completed the following spring.
 When finished, the restaurant was moved into the new hotel.

 The first newspaper advertisement for the hotel appeared in the “Ouray Herald” on April 21,1898, stating the details about the pricing.

 About Mrs. Kittie Heit